 Now back to the original question.
 Which maintenance method is more efficient?

 With predictive maintenance, it's important to customize the right triggers to indicate end of life.
 This is where experience will help.
 For example, you can estimate motor life simply based on mileage traveled, and you can program your PLC or AI to generate an alarm at a certain mileage for replacement.
 To provide a more accurate estimate, you can combine multiple triggers, such as if the operating temperature exceeded a certain level for x amount of hours AND if the mileage is over an x amount.
 It is this customization of triggers that really gives an advantage to predictive maintenance.

 With an estimated market share of 31.67%, North America will continue to be the biggest market for predictive maintenance solutions; with Europe following right behind.
 The below chart represents the predictive maintenance market share for 2017 and 2022.

 Oriental Motor offers predictive maintenance solutions in the form of motors with built-in sensors as well as drivers with built-in industrial communication.
 The AZ Series feature closed-loop feedback with a mechanical absolute sensor in the stepper motors to provide real-time status data and either Modbus RTU, EtherNet/IP or EtherCAT communication capability in the drivers.
 Protocols such as CC-Link, Mechatrolink, and EtherCAT can also be connected through a network converter.
-Real-time status such as odometer, tripmeter, motor temperature, driver temperature, load factor, and alarm codes can be monitored.
+Real-time status data such as odometer, tripmeter, motor temperature, driver temperature, load factor, and alarm codes can be monitored.
 The AZ Series wide product breadth cover a variety of motors, gear motors, rotary actuators and linear actuators.